 Michael’s message to everyone and his sacred mission in this carnival-ride world is driven by that aforementioned positive energy: Living life to its fullest through the creation of art and being a truly supportive force for others in their respective artistic spaces.

 I tend to see things through a science fiction lens, and while Michael’s body of work cannot be categorized as science fiction art per se and nor is that his focus, some pieces certainly intersect that realm — and quite splendidly so!
-In fact, Michael’s involvement in The Space Cadet Science Fiction Review can be traced back to his painting, the Green Guy (not sure if I want to reveal the Green Guy here just yet).
-When I saw the painting in a Twitter fan page post, the landscape of my mind was instantly illuminated with science fiction fireworks!
+In fact, Michael’s involvement in The Space Cadet Science Fiction Review can be traced back to his painting, the Green Guy.
+When I saw the painting in a Twitter post, the landscape of my mind was instantly illuminated with science fiction fireworks!
 Just tremendous.
 Seeing that painting set things in motion and now here we are.

 Thank you, Michael and thank you, Green Guy!